-Data analysis is a key skill that students build on year after year in elementary school, and engaging in data analysis activities for upper elementary plays a crucial role in solidifying these concepts.
+Data analysis is one of those skills students revisit every single year, and each time, the goal is the same: help them make sense of information in a way that feels real and meaningful.
 In Texas (and likely in many other states), the foundation begins as early as Kindergarten, using real-world objects and simple picture graphs to introduce basic concepts.

 By first grade, students are working with tally charts and exploring both picture and bar graphs.
 In second grade, they begin solving word problems based on these visuals.